fireinrain/github-trending/TrendsHist.md

 ## Unknown

+* 【2025-04-14】[NeverSinkDev / NeverSink-Filter-for-PoE2](https://github.com/NeverSinkDev/NeverSink-Filter-for-PoE2) - This is a lootfilter for the game "Path of Exile 2".
+It adds colors, sounds, map icons, beams to highlight remarkable gear and inform the user
 * 【2025-04-12】[FFmpeg / asm-lessons](https://github.com/FFmpeg/asm-lessons) - FFMPEG Assembly Language Lessons
 * 【2025-04-11】[FFmpeg / asm\-lessons](https://github.com/FFmpeg/asm-lessons) - FFMPEG Assembly Language Lessons
 * 【2025-04-08】[NeverSinkDev / NeverSink\-Filter\-for\-PoE2](https://github.com/NeverSinkDev/NeverSink-Filter-for-PoE2) - This is a lootfilter for the game "Path of Exile 2"  It adds colors, sounds, map icons, beams to highlight remarkable gear and inform the user